 Homeschooling accreditation happens when your homeschool is compared to the current and established educational standards to see if they measure up – if they match up satisfactorily, the program is accredited.
 If they don’t, it’s not.

-Just like universities evaluate research articles by peer review, educational programs are also reviewed by peers who know about that educational area and what the established education standards are.
+Like universities evaluate research articles by peer review, educational programs are also reviewed by peers who know about that academic area and what the established education standards are.

-For instance, many parents use an eclectic homeschooling style as this allows them to present a variety of ideas to their children which parents value children learning.
-Parents may choose to do this over having accreditation as a normative education is not more important to them than teaching the ideas they are presenting.
+For instance, many parents use an eclectic homeschooling style as this allows them to present a variety of ideas to their children, which parents value children learning.
+Parents may choose to do this over having accreditation as a normative education is not more important than teaching the ideas they are presenting.

 Some people might say homeschooling accreditation is a method of differentiating homeschools that uphold consistent academic standards and homeschools that don’t.
 However, it seems that this is only sometimes the case.

-In fact, there are many homeschools and home education programs that aren’t accredited that have great academic standards.
+Many homeschools and home education programs that aren’t accredited have excellent academic standards.
 The Easy Peasy All-in-One curriculum seems to be an example of this.

 The Benefits of Homeschooling Accreditation